Teddy Stankiewicz

 Theodore J. Stankiewicz (born November 25, 1993) is an American professional baseball pitcher for the Toros de Tijuana of the Mexican League.
-He was drafted by the Boston Red Sox in the 2nd round of the 2013 Major League Baseball draft and played in the 2020 Summer Olympics for the Mexico national baseball team.
+He was drafted by the Boston Red Sox in the 2nd round of the 2013 MLB draft and played in the 2020 Summer Olympics for the Mexico national baseball team.
+He has also played in the Chinese Professional Baseball League (CPBL) for the Uni-President Lions and CTBC Brothers.

 Career

 Stankiewicz was drafted by the New York Mets out of Fort Worth Christian School in the 2nd round, 75th overall, of the 2012 Major League Baseball draft, but did not sign.

 Boston Red Sox

 Stankiewicz was drafted by the Boston Red Sox out of Seminole State College in the second round, 45th overall, of the 2013 Major League Baseball draft.
 He made his professional debut with the Low-A Lowell Spinners.